Improving Optics Control and Measurement at RHIC: Introduction

 \section{Introduction}

-The luminosity is vital in delivering high quality physics experiments at STAR and sPHENIX, located at IR6 and IR8 of the RHIC ring, respectively.
-The optics near each IR must be accurately controlled so that both colliding beams reach their desired beam sizes at the designed longitudinal position with respect to the detector location.
-We characterized the IR optics by the minimum of the beta function ($\beta^*$) located at $s^*$ at each IR \cite{lum}.
-Therefore, precise measurements and adjustment of optics, especially of transverse $s^*$, is crucial to ensure maximal luminosity output.
+The luminosity is the figure of merit for delivering high-quality physics measurements at the STAR (IR6) and sPHENIX (IR8) experiments at the Relativistic Heavy Ion Collider (RHIC).
+The beam optics near each interaction region (IR) must be accurately controlled so that both colliding beams attain their desired transverse beam sizes at the designed longitudinal position relative to the detector location.
+The IR optics are commonly characterized by the minimum of the beta function ($\beta^* = \beta^*_{x,y}$) located at longitudinal position $s^* = s^*_{x,y}$ at each IR \cite{lum}.
+Therefore, precise measurements and control of the optics, especially of $s^*_x \text{ and } s^*_y$, are crucial to maximizing the performance of the collider.

-In order to locally adjust or correct the optics within an collider ring without perturbing the global optics, a model-based tuning scheme utilizing the Jacobian solver in MAD-X (commonly referred to as MAD-X matching) is often employed \cite{madxmanual, madxmatching}.
-This technique has been extensively used at RHIC, for example, to match the derivative of the dispersion function at the Siberian snakes in order to preserve spin polarization \cite{snakes}.
+In order to locally adjust or correct the optics within an IR of a collider ring without perturbing the global optics, a model-based tuning scheme utilizing the Jacobian solver in MAD-X (commonly referred to as MAD-X matching) is often employed \cite{madxmanual, madxmatching}.
+At RHIC, this approach has been successfully applied in several contexts, including matching the dispersion derivatives at the Siberian snakes to preserve spin polarization \cite{snakes}.
 However, due to the inherently nonlinear nature of the solver, the resulting magnet strengths can exhibit significant variation between successive iterations.
 Such fluctuations pose challenges for online optimization, where large, iterative changes in magnet settings are particularly susceptible to magnet hysteresis effects.
 As an alternative, this paper considers the use of an optics response matrix, or sensitivity matrix $\boldsymbol{B}$, which enables a linearized approach to optics correction with improved control over changes in magnet strengths \cite{Minty}.